palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 .. danger::

-   AtlasDB does not natively support reverse migrations.
    Improperly executing reverse migration from external timestamp and lock services can result in **SEVERE DATA CORRUPTION**!
 Please contact the AtlasDB team before attempting a reverse migration.

-If one wishes to downgrade from an external TimeLock Server to embedded timestamp and lock services, one can perform the inverse of the database migrations mentioned in :ref:`manual-timelock-migration`.
-It is also important to update the embedded timestamp bound to account for any timestamps issued since the original migration.
+While the migration from an embedded to external timelock service is automatic, the reverse is a manual process.
+The steps are the inverse of :ref:`manual-timelock-migration`, with an additional step to update the timestamp bound of the embedded service.

-The reverse migration process must be run offline (with no AtlasDB clients running) and consists of the following steps.
+The reverse migration process must be run offline (with no AtlasDB clients for the client you are reverse-migrating running).
+We do not currently protect against accidentally not running this process offline.
 Throughout this document, we assume the AtlasDB client you are trying to reverse-migrate is ``client`` .

 #.
-Shut down your AtlasDB clients.
+Shut down your AtlasDB clients for ``client`` .
 #.
 Take a restore timestamp.
 #.
 Update your key-value service to the restore timestamp.
 #.
 Revert your AtlasDB client configuration.
 #.
 Shut down the TimeLock servers.
 #.
 Remove your client from the list of TimeLock clients.
 #.
-Restart your AtlasDB clients.
+Start your AtlasDB clients.
 #.
-Restart the TimeLock servers.
+Start the TimeLock servers.

 Step 1: Shut Down AtlasDB Clients
 ---------------------------------

-Make sure that your AtlasDB clients are shut down.
+Make sure that your AtlasDB clients for ``client`` are shut down.
 Failure to do this can result in severe data corruption, because we cannot guarantee that the Timelock Server and the embedded AtlasDB timestamp services will together issue monotonically increasing timestamps.

 Step 2: Take a Restore Timestamp
 --------------------------------